Government Degree College, Pattan: Location

 The college is located at Pattan in Baramulla district in the Indian administrated state of Jammu and Kashmir.
-It is about 27 km from district headquarter Baramulla and about the same distance from the state summer capital Srinagar.
+It is about 27 km from district headquarter Baramulla and about the same distance from the state summer capital Srinagar.The college is located just half a kilometer away from the main Pattan Chowk.
+Additionally, two famous temple ruins of Shankaragaureshwar and Sugandhesa are almost equidistant from the main college building.

 Establishment

-Government of Jammu and Kashmir established the college in the year 2005 during the Chief-Ministership of Mufti Mohammad Sayeed under Prime Minister of India's reconstruction plan.
+Government of Jammu and Kashmir established the college in the year 2005 during the Chief-Ministership of Mufti Mohammad Sayeed under Prime Minister of India's reconstruction plan.Currently the college has got staff strength of 49 including post of a Principal and other Teaching and Non Teaching staff members.

 Courses offered

 The college offers various bachelor courses in Arts, Commerce and Science at the undergraduate level.